-The investment managers engaged during the reporting year were Rathbone Investment Management.
-The trustees have at all times acted in accordance with the trustees' duties in relation to investments under the Trustees Act 2000
+The trustees have at all times acted in accordance with the trustees' duties in relation to investments under the Trustees Act 2000.

-Cash funds are maintained at a level sufficient for immediate requirements with a modest reserve placed on short term deposit at the most advantageous rate of return available at the time of investment.
+Cash funds are maintained at a level sufficient for shortterm requirements with a reserve placed on short term deposit at the most advantageous rate of return available at the time of investment.